 A field is typically used to provide supporting information for a containing assembly.

 A field definition is a type of definition within a given Metaschema module used to represent the implementation of a named complex information element with an associated primitive or markup typed value, and zero or more flags as a field.

 An information model, abbreviated as IM, is defined as follows:

 As described by RFC 3444), an IM describes information elements at a conceptual level, independent of any specific implementations or protocols used to transport the data.

 - Level of abstraction depends on the modeling needs of the designers

 - Should hide all protocol or implementation details, allowing for different implementations

-- Flag: A named data element with an associated scalar value.
+- Flag: A simple named data object with an associated scalar value.
 A simple name / value pair.
 A flag is used to represent a leaf information element.

-- Field: A complex named data element with an associated scalar or markup typed value and zero or more flags.
+- Field: A complex named data object with an associated scalar or markup typed value and zero or more flags.
 A field is used to represent an edge information element.

 - Assembly: A complex named data object, with no value, zero or more flags, and a complex model consisting of a combination of child fields and assemblies.
 An assembly is used to represent a composite information element.